Heart Disease and Lowering Cholesterol

 A variety of factors can affect your cholesterol levels.
 They include:

-Exercise.
+- Exercise.
 Regular exercise can lower LDL cholesterol and raise HDL cholesterol.
-You should try to be physically active for 30 minutes on most days.
+You should try to be physically active for 30 minutes every day.

-Medications.
-Some medicines, like steroids and progestins may increase the "bad" cholesterol and decrease the "good" cholesterol.
+- Medications.
+Some medicines, like steroids and progestins, may increase "bad" cholesterol and decrease the "good" cholesterol.

 How Is High Cholesterol Treated?

-The main goal in treating high cholesterol is to lower your LDL.
+The main goal in treating high cholesterol is to lower your LDL levels.
 To lower cholesterol, eat a heart-healthy diet, exercise regularly, and maintain a healthy weight.
-Some may also need to take cholesterol lowering drugs.
+Some may also need to take cholesterol-lowering drugs.